 And even that’s not the end of the story.

 “Shared physical custody” is one of the deviation criteria available under the Connecticut Child Support Guidelines.
-A deviation occurs when the parents agree between themselves to a lower or higher amount of child support than is dictated by the formula, or when a Judge decides that the calculation under the Guidelines would be inequitable or inappropriate in a particular case.
+A deviation occurs when the parents agree between themselves to a lower or higher amount of child support than the formula dictates.
+It can also happen when a Judge decides that the Guidelines calculation would be inequitable or inappropriate.

 Shared Physical Custody Deviation from the Child Support Guidelines

 Under the Connecticut Child Support Guidelines, when a shared physical custody arrangement exists, it may be appropriate to deviate from presumptive support amounts if:

 - reduces expenses for the child, for the parent with the lower net weekly income, or